cvasq/go-vue-websockets/README.md

 A basic Vue.JS web application which inititates a Websocket connection to echo.websocket.org

-The frontend utilizes Vue Components and the app can be easily shipped as a binary or container thanks to Go + Docker :whale2:
+The frontend utilizes Vue.js Components and the application can be easily shipped as a binary or container thanks to Go + Docker :whale2:

 Example project for building other Vue + Go apps